-Viacheslav Ratynskyi is a Ukrainian photojournalist and documentary photographer, born in Zhytomyr and based in Kyiv for the past decade.
+Viacheslav Ratynskyi (1989) is a Ukrainian photojournalist and documentary photographer, born in Zhytomyr and based in Kyiv for the past decade.
 He holds a degree in journalism from Ivan Franko National University of Lviv.

 He is a member of the Ukrainian Association of Professional Photographers (UAPP) and has been documenting the Russian invasion of Ukraine since its first hours.
 Before the full-scale war, he worked with various Ukrainian media outlets, covering the country’s most pivotal political and social events.
-Viacheslav currently contributes as a photojournalist to The Times, Reuters, and other international media organizations.
+Viacheslav Ratynskyi is developing his own long-term projects, including: 100 Moments of Revolution (2013-2014), New Road Signs Ahead (2022-2024), Every Find is a Key (2025), and Sleep (2025).

-His work has been widely published, including in Time, The Guardian, The Wall Street Journal, The Washington Post, The Telegraph, Daily Mail, The New York Times, El País, BBC, Reuters, and Der Spiegel, as well as leading Ukrainian outlets such as Ukrainska Pravda, Hromadske, The New Voice of Ukraine, Focus, Forbes Ukraine, Ukrainian Week, and Reporters.
+Viacheslav currently contributes as a photojournalist to The Times, Reuters, Unian, and other media organizations.
+His work has been widely published, including in Time, The Guardian, The Wall Street Journal, The Washington Post, The Telegraph, The New York Times, El País, Frankfurter Allgemeine Zeitung, Süddeutsche Zeitung Magazin and Der Spiegel, as well as leading Ukrainian outlets such as Ukrainska Pravda, UNIAN, Hromadske, The New Voice of Ukraine, Forbes Ukraine, Ukrainer, and Reporters.

-As a freelance photographer, he also collaborates with international organizations including UNICEF, USAID, UNDP, and UNESCO.
-Viacheslav’s work has been exhibited in numerous group exhibitions worldwide, and his photographs have been featured in several publications and photobooks, including Ukraine: A War Crime, Relentless Courage, and others.
+Viacheslav’s work has been exhibited in numerous group exhibitions worldwide, His photographs have been featured in several publications and photobooks, including Ukraine: A War Crime (2022), Relentless Courage (2023), 13 Stories of War, and others (2023), War Chronicles: Ukraine 2014–2025, Ukraine: War+Love (2025), Independent (2021), and others.

 Selected exhibitions: